crytic/slither/CONTRIBUTING.md

 - Run `pytest ./tests/test_ast_parsing.py` and check that everything worked.

-To see the tests coverage, run `pytest  tests/test_ast_parsing.py  --cov=slither/solc_parsing --cov-branch --cov-report html`
+To see the tests coverage, run `pytest  tests/test_ast_parsing.py  --cov=slither/solc_parsing --cov-branch --cov-report html` To run tests for a specific test case, run `pytest tests/test_ast_parsing.py -k user_defined_value_type`  (the file name is the argument).
+To run tests for a specific version, run `pytest tests/test_ast_parsing.py -k 0.8.12`.
+To run tests for a specific compiler json format, run `pytest tests/test_ast_parsing.py -k legacy` (can be legacy or compact).
+The id's of tests can be inspected using ``pytest tests/test_ast_parsing.py --collect-only`.

 ### Synchronization with crytic-compile
 By default, `slither` follows either the latest version of crytic-compile in pip, or `crytic-compile@master` (look for dependencies in [`setup.py`](./setup.py).
 If crytic-compile development comes with breaking changes, the process to update `slither` is: